 - Can a corporate headquarters be scheduled for an establishment evaluation instead of a CMCE review?

 What is OFCCP’s Corporate Scheduling Announcement List?

-The Corporate Scheduling Announcement List (CSAL) is a courtesy notification to an establishment selected to undergo a compliance review, CMCE, FAAP review, Section 503 Focused Review, VEVRAA Focused Review, or Compliance Check.
-The review will start once the establishment receives OFCCP’s OMB-approved scheduling letter.
+The Corporate Scheduling Announcement List (CSAL) is a courtesy notification to an establishment selected to undergo a Compliance Review (Establishment Review), Corporate Management Compliance Evaluation (CMCE), Functional Affirmative Action Program (FAAP) Review, Section 503 Focused Review, VEVRAA Focused Review, Accommodations Focused Review, Promotions Focused Review, or Compliance Check.
+The review will start once the establishment receives OFCCP’s Office of Management and Budget (OMB)-approved scheduling letter.
 The purposes of the CSAL is to:

 - Provide the contractor establishment’s internal EEO staff at least 45-days advance notice to prepare for the compliance review; and

 - Encourage contractors to take advantage of OFCCP compliance assistance offerings.

 How is the CSAL different from a Scheduling Letter?

 The CSAL is not required by law.
 It is a courtesy notification to a company establishment through which OFCCP provides resources and assistance through the district and regional offices.

 The Scheduling Letter is the OMB-approved letter sent to an establishment to start the compliance evaluation process and request submission of the contractor’s affirmative action program(s) and the supporting data.
 The Scheduling Letter is used to notify a particular contractor establishment that it has been scheduled for a compliance evaluation.

 How does OFCCP determine the size and frequency of its scheduling list?